 the SCSID, by including the SCSID and a value of “Terminate” in the Status field of an SCS Status duple in an

 SCS Response frame and the dialog token in the SCS Response frame set to 0.
+Such an SCS Response frame shall not contain a TSPEC element.